Kolmogorov-Arnold Chemical Reaction Neural Networks for learning pressure-dependent kinetic rate laws: Methodology

 Each forward pass of the KA-CRNN model is evolved using the DifferentialEquations package in Julia \cite{rackauckas_differentialequationsjl_2017}, with gradients on the KAN parameters $\bm{\theta}$ computed via autodifferentiation in the ForwardDiff package \cite{revels_forward-mode_2016} until convergence.
-The ADAM optimizer is used for learning \cite{kingma_adam_2017}, with the standard $1\times 10^{-3}$ learning rate.
-To ensure convergence, the KA-CRNN activations are initialized as the constant values defining the high-pressure kinetics (inferred via standard CRNN on a single high-pressure dataset).
+The ADAM optimizer is used for learning \cite{kingma_adam_2017}, with the standard $1\times 10^{-3}$ learning rate. {The loss function is a simple MSE error based on the integrated species trajectories, with a heavy PINN constraint on negative activation energies $E_a$ and pre-exponential factors ln$A$ to ensure these parameters stay non-negative.} To ensure convergence, the KA-CRNN activations are initialized as the constant values defining the high-pressure kinetics (inferred via standard CRNN on a single high-pressure dataset). {Complete training details are available in the Supplementary Materials.}